Easy Food Safety Tips

 Regularly Clean Sponges and Dishcloths

 Replace sponges every two weeks.
-Regularly throw dishcloths in the washing machine - and always use hot water and bleach.
+Regularly throw dishcloths in the washing machine - and use hot water and bleach.

 Experts recommend using a plastic cutting board (not wood) for raw meats - it is less likely to harbor bacteria.
 Wash in hot, soapy water after each use.